-Certain ingredients are gentle on sensitive skin -- especially the skin on your face.
+Certain ingredients are gentle on sensitive skin -- especially the skin on your face and neck.
 Others may trigger a flare-up.
 The trick is to know the difference.

 What to Look for When You Have Eczema